 If they’re going, keep a regular routine

-Even if you’re taking your dog with you on holiday, it’s still important to keep up that routine.
-Dogs have a body clock (or circadian rhythm) too, and they can tell when something isn’t quite right in their usual routine.
-If you normally take your dog out for a walk at 9am, try to judge when that would be by local time and take the dog out then.
-If you absolutely can’t do this, try to deviate from the normal time as little as possible in order to minimise potential distress.
+Even if you’re taking your dog with you on holiday, it’s still important to maintain that routine.
+Dogs have a body clock too, and they can tell when something isn’t quite right in their usual schedule.

 If they’re staying, leave contact info - for you and the vet